 - Judas did not respond to the influence of Jesus and the apostles his companions.
 He failed even though he was counted among the disciples, shared their ministry, and accompanied them over the entire period that Jesus associated with his disciples (Acts 1:16-26).

 - It is also true that family and friends can turn against you and treat you wickedly.
 This is the opposite of Judas’s problem above.
 There the influence was good but Judas resisted and rebelled.
 When, on the other hand, the influence is bad, we have to fight against that influence (Matthew 10:36).

 - Note: Whether your family and friends are good or bad, although they influence you, they cannot force you.
 In the day of Judgment, they will not give account for you, or instead of you.
 You must give account of yourself (Romans 14:10-12).
 So you are responsible for choosing to be influenced by good, and refusing to be influenced by evil (1Thessalonians 5:21-22).

 - We should respect and appreciate those who teach and influence us to obey God, and seek their company (Hebrews 13:7).

-- We should seek to build each other up in the body of Christ through love (Ephesians 4:17).
+- We should seek to build each other up in the body of Christ through "speaking the truth in love" (Ephesians 4:15).

 - Avoid foolish and unwholesome talk realising that words have a strong influence on us (Ephesians 4:15,29, 5:4).